 Ice walk in Johnston Canyon

-It is a very popular hike and can have crowds.
+It’s a very popular hike and can have crowds.
 Since we went there in -15C, it was more quiet and enjoyable than during summer.

 It’s located only half an hour drive from the town of Banff.
 Driving through the Bow Valley Parkway can be a treat by itself.
 This road between Banff and Lake Louise is a good place for wildlife spotting.

-The parking lot along the Bow Valley Parkway is well marked and you may see cars parked along the road when it’s busy.
+The parking lot along the Bow Valley Parkway is well marked, and you may see cars parked along the road when it’s busy.
 After you pass the public toilets, the short walk through the forest will lead you to the start of the trail.

 Johnston Canyon trail in winter

-Ice covers canyon walls and the clear blue stream is flowing right next to you.
+Ice covers canyon walls, and the clear blue stream is flowing right next to you.
 The stream usually freezes only on top, therefore it’s not recommended to walk on it.
 You might even need to wear ice cleats or microspikes on your shoes; it can get very icy and slippery.

-Johnston Canyon basically has 3 sections:
+Johnston Canyon Ice walk has 3 sections:

 1| Lower Falls

-1,2 km one way, 30 m elevation gain
+1.2 km one way, 30 m elevation gain

 The first part of the Johnston Canyon Ice walk is almost flat and the easiest part of the trail.
 It doesn’t take longer than half an hour to reach the Lower Falls.